Frustrated when your baby doesn’t fall asleep on his own? Learn how to teach self soothing techniques for babies to sleep with these effective tips.

 Again, the best way to know he doesn’t need middle-of-the-night feedings and can start self soothing is to double-check with his pediatrician.

-I applied the bulk of these self soothing methods when my eldest was six months old, and a few years later, when my twins were four months old.
+I applied the bulk of these self soothing methods when my eldest was six months old and when my twins were four months old.
 These ages were unique to them, and many factors led to that decision.
-If your baby is still too young, hold off for now and apply these methods when he’s able to.
+If your baby is still too young, hold off for now and apply these methods when he’s a little older.

 Ready to get the sleep you and your baby need?

-I’ve been doing this for over eight years and have helped thousands of parents, and this is what I can tell you: Getting your baby to sleep through the night is a game-changer, the turning point to get life back to normal again.
+I’ve been blogging about parenting for over 10 years and have helped thousands of parents, and this is what I can tell you: Getting your baby to sleep through the night is a game-changer, the turning point to get life back to normal again.

 If you’re ready to help your baby with self soothing, this ebook will show you how: